IgorMing/challenge-utility/README.md

 ### TODOs

 - [x] configure ts
-- [ ] install/configure apollo client for fetching GraphQL data nicely
+- [x] apollo client for fetching GraphQL data nicely
+- [x] codegen for getting types in the easier way
 - [ ] create a simple UI to show all the data retrieved

+---

+- [ ] use env variables to reference the root data endpoint